Holargee/Portofolio/README.md

 # Portofolio
-my portfolio has a front end.
+my portfolio as a front end developer build with the knowledge of HTML , CSS and JavaScript..